 Am I Stigmatizing Reactions to COVID-19?

 I didn't want to write about COVID-19 or my reaction to it.
 Part of how it's been affecting my mental health is the sheer oversaturation of it.
-It's on social media, it's on the radio when I drive to work (yes, as I write this, I'm still at a point where I'm going into work), it's in my inbox as companies release statements, it's at work as the company figures out how to handle this.
+It's on social media, it's on the radio when I drive to work (yes, as I write this, I'm still at a point where I'm going into work), it's in my inbox as companies release statements, and it's at work as the company figures out how to handle this.
 It's literally everywhere.
 I can hardly go a few moments without it coming up again.
 It feels like chaos.

 I'm not afraid of the virus.
 I am exhausted by its existence.
 I'm exhausted by the constant barrage of conversation about it and I'm exhausted by reactions to COVID-19.
 The latter is something I've been wrestling with because I absolutely see the need for precaution and I understand why people are anxious and scared over COVID-19.

-I've been wrestling with that because people have every right to feel what they're feeling, and at the same time I can't help but feel like it's too much.
+I've been wrestling with that because people have every right to feel what they're feeling, and at the same time, I can't help but feel like it's too much.
 I've been trying to navigate this fine line between feeling like I'm stigmatizing how people are responding to COVID-19 with its impact on their mental health and expressing how this is all affecting me since I'm reacting to the reactions rather than the virus.

 All of the conversations and imagery around COVID-19 are loud.
-It is overstimulation at its finest and overstimulation is not something I do well with.
-It sets me on edge, it makes me feel like I can't breathe, it makes me feel like I can't escape.
+It is overstimulation at its finest, and overstimulation is not something I do well with.
+It sets me on edge, it makes me feel like I can't breathe, and it makes me feel like I can't escape.
 And do I ever feel like I can't escape right now.

 Because of that nagging in the back of my mind that to say anything about how I feel in the wake of how people are reacting would be to ultimately stigmatize those reactions, I've been mostly silent about how it's impacting me.
-On some level, it feels unfair of me to be responding this way when people do legitimately have something to be worried about.
+On some level, it feels unfair of me to be responding this way when people do, legitimately, have something to be worried about.

 I Don't Want to Contribute to Mental Health Stigma